shawnthompson/aaact-aatia.github.io/content/newsletters/en/july-2025-aaact-now-for-accessibility.md

 Our workshop, *Conversations That Matter: Unlocking Talent Through Inclusion,* equips managers with practical tools and real-world scenarios.
 Participants learn how to:

-* navigate delicate topics around workplace accommodations
+* navigate delicate topics around workplace accommodations;
-* recognize and remove barriers to inclusion
+* recognize and remove barriers to inclusion;
-* foster a team culture that values diverse strengths and perspectives
+* foster a team culture that values diverse strengths and perspectives;
 * identify helpful resources.

 If you want to develop inclusive leadership skills and create a workplace where everyone can succeed, this course is for you.
 To learn more or schedule training, contact us at [aaactlearning-aatiaapprentissage@ssc-spc.gc.ca](mailto:aaactlearning-aatiaapprentissage@ssc-spc.gc.ca).